tackc/development-resources/Front-End/Front-End.md

 * [ColorZilla](https://chrome.google.com/webstore/detail/colorzilla/bhlhnicpbhignbdhedgjhgdocnmhomnp?hl=en) - With ColorZilla you can get a color reading from any point in your browser, quickly adjust this color and paste it into another program.

 * [Responsively](https://responsively.app) - apps 5x faster!

+* [unDraw](https://undraw.co/illustrations) - Browse to find the images that fit your needs and click to download.
+Use the on-the-fly color image generation to match your brand identity.